"Inspired by movement today, I would like to remind you of the miracle of the body - mind connection.

 Three Principles in Nature

-According to Ayurveda, there are three principles in nature that govern the mind and its emotions: sattwa, rajas, and tamas.
-These three principles are known as the gunas, which means to bind.”
-When the gunas are out of balance, they can bind or inhibit spiritual growth, contentment, and joy.
+gunas, which means to bind.”
+When the gunas are out of balance, they can bind – or inhibit – spiritual growth,

 1. Sattwa: At Peace